cpprev/mygit/README.md

 ---

-:pushpin: The Project was made in C++ for the implementation and Bash for the testsuite.
+:pushpin: The Project was implemented in C++ and uses Bash for the testsuite scripts.

 :pushpin: This project's aim is to learn how git works internally.